Coronavirus cases in US crosses 700,000

-Washington, Apr 18: The number of the coronavirus cases in the US crossed 700,000 on Friday, while over 35,000 people have died from the disease, as President Donald Trump assured his people that America was "very close" to seeing the light "shinning brightly" at the end of the tunnel.
+Washington, Apr 18: The number of the coronavirus cases in the US crossed 7,00,000 on Friday, while over 35,000 people have died from the disease, as President Donald Trump assured his people that America was "very close" to see the light "shinning brightly" at the end of the tunnel.

-New York, the financial capital of the world, has emerged as the epicenter of the pandemic.
-More than 14,000 people have died in the city and over 200,000 lakh people have tested positive so far.
+New York, the financial capital of the world, has emerged as the epicentre of the pandemic.
+More than 14,000 people have died in the city and over 2,00,000 lakh people have tested positive so far.
 Neighbouring New Jersey has more than 78,000 cases and 3,800 deaths.

 Did coronavirus escape from a Wuhan lab?
 US looking into reports